builtwithrobots/roleboost/docs/MARKET-RESEARCH.md

 7. Candidate Distrust of AI Screening
 8. Skills-Based Hiring Shift
 9. The Resume as a Broken Tool
-10. The RoleBoost Opportunity Gap
+10. The RoleBoost Opportunity Gap (updated v1.2)
 11. Employment Gaps and RIF Explanations -- What the Research Says
+12. The Candidate-Owned AI Chatbot Gap (new v1.2)
+13. Recruiter and Candidate Screening Call Fatigue (new v1.2)

 ---